banner

 Looping Through Event Chain and Dispatching#

-This method traverses the entire event linked list and calls deliverInputEvent for each event to dispatch it.
+This method traverses the entire event linked list, calling deliverInputEvent for each event to dispatch it.

 void doProcessInputEvents() {